Indonesian leader calls for unity and prepares for global crises - ExBulletin

 Russia’s war in Ukraine has exacerbated price rises in Indonesia amid continued supply chain disruptions due to the pandemic, causing cooking oil prices to soar while disruptions in wheat, soy and corn have affected the cost of several foods.

 In April, Indonesia banned all exports of crude palm oil, a key ingredient in cooking oils, for a month amid a series of student protests over soaring food prices.
-Indonesia and Malaysia are the world’s largest exporters of palm oil, accounting for 85% of global production.
+Indonesia and Malaysia are the world’s largest palm oil exporters, accounting for 85% of global production.

-As host of the Group of 20 richest and largest economies this year, Indonesia has sought to bridge divisions among members over the Russian invasion.
+As host of the Group of 20 richest and largest economies this year, Indonesia has sought to bridge divisions among members over Russia’s invasion.
 Widodo was cautious in his comments on the war in Ukraine in an attempt to remain neutral.

 Widodo was the first Asian leader to visit countries at war.
-Ukraine is not a member of the G-20, but Widodo invited Ukrainian President Volodymyr Zelenskyy to the November summit with Russian President Vladimir Putin, hoping to appease all parties and limit any distractions from the agenda of the forum.
-Zelenskyy said he would not participate if the war continued and opted to follow the discussions via video link.
+Ukraine is not a member of the G-20, but Widodo has invited Ukrainian President Volodymyr Zelenskyy to the November summit with Russian President Vladimir Putin, hoping to appease all parties and limit any distractions from the agenda of the forums.
+Zelenskyy said he would not attend if the war then continued and opted to follow the discussions via video link.

 Indonesia’s inflation rate has been relatively modest, with the shock mainly absorbed by a budget bolstered by energy subsidies.